LoJunKai/Plant-e/README.md

 - Why is there 2 of the same file?
 (DW_1D_Moisture_Code.ino and Moisture Sensor Arduino.ino)
 - Create another table, storing the plant_id and pot_no to replace the dictionary in main.py, get_data()
-- Figure out a way to improve on the reliability of the sensors ([maybe implement the RPi sends a trigger to Arduino to measure sensors](https://www.sunfounder.com/blog/rpi-ard/))
+- Figure out a way to improve on the reliability of the sensors - [the RPi sends a trigger to Arduino to measure that specific plant](https://www.sunfounder.com/blog/rpi-ard/) && if the returned value is none, send the trigger again - (only raise error after 10 tries)

 ## Good coding habits